2025–26 CONCACAF W Champions Cup: Draw

 The draw for the group stage was held on 3 June 2025 at 20:00 EDT (UTC−4).
-The draw began by randomly selecting a team from Pot 1, placing them into Group A and then selecting the remaining team from Pot 1 and placing them into Group B. It then continued with the same procedure done for the remaining pots.
+The draw began by randomly selecting a team from Pot 1, placing them into Group A and then selecting the remaining team from Pot 1 and placing them into Group B. It then continued with the same procedure for the remaining pots.

 Schedule

-The schedule of the competition is as follows.
+The schedule of the competition was as follows.